-- The smoother fit can use updated space-points (applying small corrections depending on track parameters). - At the smoother step, outliers contributing a large χ2 can be removed (due to δ-electrons, nearby tracks, misalignment or noise) - The easiest tracks (with high pT and many hits-on-track) are reconstructed first and their hits removed from the list of hits. - □ The remaining hits are now fitted with more relaxed requirements (in particular a lower pT cut).

-Finally the filter is repeated outside-in, starting with seeds in the outer layers, in particular to pick up long-lived decays and photon conversions.
+- The smoother fit can use updated space-points (applying small corrections depending on track parameters). - At the smoother step, outliers contributing a large χ2 can be removed (due to δ-electrons, nearby tracks or noise) - □ The easiest tracks (high pT, many hits-on-track) are reconstructed first and their hits removed - The remaining hits are now fitted with more relaxed requirements. - Finally repeat outside-in, using seeds in the outer layers, to pick up long-lived decays and photon conversions.